 I hope you find this complete beginner’s guide to using Wine in Linux helpful.
 Now you can run Windows programs in Linux without installing a virtual machine or dual booting.

-Let us know if you have any questions or opinion in the comment section below.
+Let us know if you have any questions or opinions in the comment section below.